nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_03.md

 ## 🟡 ANIMATION

-- move the plane from right to left & viceversa
+- move the plane from right to left &  vice versa

+- clock

+ - - FPS (frames per second)